linuxsimba/linuxsimba.github.io/_source/_posts/2016-02-06-mirantis-fuel-vagrant-libvirt.md

 the test virtual setup looks the topology shown above.
 It has a back-to-back connection between the first server and the 2nd server.

-Used a back-to-back connection for simplicity because Mirantis with VLAN segmentation configures the non-admin NIC as a trunk with VLANS for storage, management and Openstack projects.
-In the near future switches will be put between the servers to develop a more complex network.
+There is back-to-back connection for simplicity.
+Mirantis,  with VLAN segmentation configures the non-admin NIC as a trunk with VLANS for storage, management and Openstack projects.
+A NIC is dedicated the _public_ network with an IP address on a bridge interface (SVI) of 172.16.0.1/24.
+This is the default IP range used for the public network settings in the Mirantis Fuel Network Settings.
+This step was necessary to include in the setup because the installer attempts to ping the public network gateway.
+If the ping fails the install never completes.

+Future updates to this post, will include switches between the servers with more a more realistic IP layout.

 The topology takes advantage of the [libvirt PXE boot feature](https://libvirt.org/formatdomain.html#elementsNICSBoot).
 So the Server